tkestack/tapp/doc/tutorial.md

 * Create app with different templates

-  Firstly, create template in`spec.templatPools`, then speicify the template pod will use in `spec.templates`, e.g. `"1":"test"` means creating pod 1 using template `test`, use default template in `spec.template`  if not specified.
+Firstly, create template in`spec.templatPools`, then speicify the template pod will use in `spec.templates`, e.g. `"1":"test"` means creating pod 1 using template `test`, use default template if not specified.
+You can set the default template in `spec.templatPools` with `spec.DefaultTemplateName` , otherwise  default template will be in `spec.template`

   ```yaml
   $ cat tapp.yaml